oat-sa/taohub-articles/forge/server-migration/server-migration-25.md

 ### File migration

 -   Copy the entire tao directory from the old server to the new server, make sure to include the .htaccess in the root folder and to set the correct file owner/rights
--   Modify **install/directory/generis/common/conf/db.conf.php** to reflect your new database configuration<br/>
+-   Modify **install/directory/generis/common/conf/db.conf.php** to reflect your new database configuration\
     \><pre>define(‘DATABASE\_NAME’,‘tao\_head’);<br/>

     define(‘DATABASE\_LOGIN’,‘root’);<br/>